devpi/devpi/doc/quickstart-server.rst

 install the ``devpi-client`` package::

+    $ pip install -U --pre -q devpi-client
+    You are using pip version 6.1.1, however version 7.1.0 is available.
+    You should consider upgrading via the 'pip install --upgrade pip' command.
-    $ pip install -U --pre -q devpi-client /tmp/docenv/local/lib/python2.7/site-packages/pip/_vendor/requests/packages/urllib3/util/ssl_.py:79: InsecurePlatformWarning: A true SSLContext object is not available.
+    /tmp/docenv/local/lib/python2.7/site-packages/pip/_vendor/requests/packages/urllib3/util/ssl_.py:79: InsecurePlatformWarning: A true SSLContext object is not available.
 This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
 For more information, see https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning.
       InsecurePlatformWarning